I suppose many people do know the importance of brows. Especially women.

 I wasn’t planning to blog about this, so I didn’t really take the ‘right’ photos to show.
 Haha, come to think of it, I had not reignited my blogging fire during my Seoul trip *oopsies!*

 So… here’s a not-so-good photo of me and my ‘new’ brows.
 This was taken a few days after the first tattoo session.
 Sorry about the sunlight making my brows look like they’re half-gone!
 But I don’t have many solo photos of the days right after the tattoo.

 People are always curious about the pain factor.

 Coz of the numbing balm they used, I didn’t really feel very severe or sharp pain.
 Cant’ say I didn’t feel it at all though.
 I’d say the eyebrow tattoo is very, very bearable and just a teeny weeny bit uncomfortable.

 And the downtime for the 3D eyebrow embroidery is quite acceptable!
 I think it varies from person to person.
-For me, they’re a little dark during the first few days, but the scabbing started quite soon and I was looking very normal within a week.
-This is unlike the classic eyebrow tattoo where I had to walk around looking like 藍筆小新 for quite a few days!
-Another friend took much much longer to even staet scabbing.
+For me, the brows looked quite dark during the first few days, but the scabbing started quite soon for me and I was looking very normal within a week.
+Another friend took much much longer to even start scabbing.

 But I had problem with the eyeliner tattoo.